harbour/core/utils/hbmk2/doc/hbmk2.es_ES.md

   - When multiple target type selection options \(\-hblib, \-hbdyn, etc\.\) are specified, the first one will be significant, the rest will be silently ignored\.
   - Bibliotecas y archivos objeto construidos con/para CA\-Cl\*pper no funcionarán con ningún compilador/plataforma soportados\.
   - Defaults and feature support may vary by platform/compiler\.
-  - GNU Make or any C compiler specific make tool and MSYS \(on Windows\) are not needed to run hbmk2\.
+  - No es necesario para ejecutar hbmk2 la herramienta GNU Make o cualquier otra utilidad 'make' específica de un compilador C o de MSYS \(en Windows\)\.
   - \. \(dot\) passed as first parameter will enter the interactive Harbour shell\.

-  - \.hb, \.hrb or \.dbf file passed as first parameter will be run as Harbour script\.
+  - \.hb, \.hrb o \.dbf file passed as first parameter will be run as Harbour script\.
 If the filename contains no path components, it will be searched in current working directory and in PATH\.
 If not extension is given, \.hb and \.hrb extensions are searched, in that order\. \.dbf file will be opened automatically in shared mode and interactive Harbour shell launched\.
 Non\-standard extensions will be autodetected for source and precompiled script types\.
 Note, for Harbour scripts, the codepage is set to UTF\-8 by default\.
 The default core header 'hb\.ch' is automatically \#included\.
 The default date format is the ISO standard: yyyy\-mm\-dd\.
 The default GT is 'gtcgi', unless full\-screen CUI calls are detected, when 'gtwin' \[\*\] is automatically selected \(except for INIT PROCEDUREs\)\.
   - Puede utilizar las teclas &lt;Alt\+V&gt; en el indicador de comandos interactivo de Harbour para pegar texto desde el portapapeles\.
   - Values marked with \[\*\] may be host platform and/or configuration dependent\.
 This help was generated on 'win' host platform\.